Lab -- Flask Docker JSON API

 - If flask is run in

-mode, then a werkzeug html debugger has errors return HTML.
+developmentmode, then a werkzeug html debugger has errors return HTML.
 But HTML returned from JSON API routes is morally wrong. - Werkzeug “production” mode will print exceptions to

-.
+std.err.
 This is good, but we lose the auto-reloader, which is bad. - We can manually enable the reloader in production mode via

-, but this feels like a dirty hack. - If we disable
+flask run --reload, but this feels like a dirty hack. - If we disable

 Solution alert!

-mode, and register a custom HTTPException handler
+Use development mode, but disable the debug mode, and register a custom HTTPException handler

 that logs the exception stacktrace.